earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

 author: Adam

 internal-links:
- - just an example
+ - s3
+ - aws lambda
 ---
-### Writing Article Checklist

-- [ ] Fix Grammarly Errors
-- [ ] Read out loud
-- [ ] Write 5 or more titles and pick the best on
-- [ ] First two paragraphs: What's it about?
-Why listen to you?
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links to other articles
-- [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`
-- [ ] Raise PR

 ## Intro

-Last time, I built a [Node.js lambda](/blog/aws-lambda-docker/) running in a container.
-Running a container as serverless application worked out great: it meant it was simple to test locally and that I could install OS level dependencies and shell out and call them.
-That is how I was able to run Lynx in my lambda and build [TextMode](/blog/text-mode).
+Last time, I built a [Node.js lambda function](/blog/aws-lambda-docker/) running in a container.
+Running a container as a serverless application worked out great: it meant it was simple to test locally and that I could install and use OS-level dependencies in a serverless function.
+That is how I was able to run Lynx in my Lambda and build [TextMode](/blog/text-mode).

-So Lambda's and containers combined seemed like a good solution, but node.js I'm less certain about.
-I'm not a JavaScript developer and I found working with promises confusing.
-TypeScript helped a lot but I still felt a little bit lost. ( This is certainly more about me having zero experience with Node.js than anything else. )
+So Lambda's and containers combined seemed like a good solution, but node.js I'm less sure about.
+I'm not a JavaScript developer, and I choose Node.js merely because of the existence of the [Mozilla Readability](https://github.com/mozilla/readability) library.
+However, since then, I've found it has been ported to Golang, and I hope that the Golang version will be faster and easier for me to understand.

-So today's mission is to port that Node.js code to GoLang, running a container.
-I'll also be using OS dependencies in my container and because TextMode is a very cacheable service, I'm going to use S3 to cache the results as well.
+So today's mission is to port that Node.js code to Golang, running in a container.
+I'll also be using OS dependencies in my container, and because TextMode is a very cacheable service, I'm going to use S3 to cache the results as well.

-**So read this article to learn how to build a Golang lambda service in a container, hook it up to a REST API endpoint and get and put data to S3 from it.**
+**So, please read this article to learn how to build a Golang Lambda service in a container, hook it up to a REST API end-point, and push and pull data from S3.**

 ## The Goal

 <div class="wide">
-{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5800.png --alt {{  }} %}
+{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5800.png --alt {{ Diagram of AWS Lambda request flow }} %}
 <figcaption>Here is what we will make.</figcaption>
 </div>

-Here is the plan, when I make a call like this:
+Here is the plan when I make a call like this:

 ~~~{.bash caption=">_"}
 curl  https://earthly-tools.com/text-mode?url=https://www.lipsum.com/
 ~~~

-It will hit the 1) API gateway, 2) Call my GoLang lambda function handler.
-My code will 3) pull the site from the web and 4) clean it up to look like a text document and return it to the user.
-Last we will tackle 5) adding some caching into the mix.
+It will *1)* hit the API gateway, *2)* call my GoLang lambda function handler.
+My code will then *3)* pull the site from the web and *4)* clean it up to look like a text document and return it to the user.
+Last we will tackle *5)* adding some caching into the mix.

-But the end-result is already up and running at [https://earthly-tools.com/text-mode](https://earthly-tools.com/text-mode) and will return something like this:
+But the end result is already up and running at [https://earthly-tools.com/text-mode](https://earthly-tools.com/text-mode) and will return something like this:

 ~~~{.txt caption="curl result"}
 What is Lorem Ipsum?